 To allow every student equal opportunity to succeed in an examination, the following procedure will be followed:

-- 1. Students must appear on time for an examination.
-Proctors may allow or deny a student the right to begin the examination later than the designated time based on the student's justifiable excuse for being late. - a) If a student is unable to be present for an examination due to illness, he/she must notify the instructor or the departmental office prior to the beginning time of the examination.
-Unless such notice is received by the instructor or recorded in the office, make-up examinations need not be given.
+1. Students must appear on time for an examination.
+Proctors may allow or deny a student the right to begin the examination later than the designated time based on the student's justifiable excuse for being late.